Things to do in Page Arizona

 Things to do in Page Arizona itself: visit John Wesley Powell Museum

-This option is definitely for anyone who is not a super avid hiker or wants to get away from the hot weather for a minute.
+This option is definitely for anyone who is not an avid hiker or wants to get away from the hot weather for a minute.
 We listed this on our list of things to do in Page Arizona because it is a nice museum that explains the history of the area well.
 This museum is not in Page Arizona, it is located in Green River Utah.

 The museum is a little over a five-hour drive.
 Do not go out of your way just to go to this museum, unless you really want to see this museum.
 It is best to see this museum when you are up in the area around some of the other monuments.